Intent-Based Architecture

 How solvers work:

-Execution: Winning solver executes intent on-chain.
+Execution: The winning solver executes the intent on-chain.

 Solver competition drives value to users.